knative/docs/docs/getting-started/function-triggers.md

 ## Create a PingSource

 A PingSource is a Knative Event Source that generates events at a specified interval.
-To create the PingSource, you can also use the `kn` CLI.
+To create the PingSource, you will also use the `kn` CLI.
 This command will result in a PingSource emitting an event every minute, sending it to the default Broker.